Vyral/robert-mack/_posts/2019-10-29-5-reasons-why-now-is-the-time-to-sell.md

 <p style="text-align: center;"><em>My five reasons why it may be a wonderful time to sell your home.</em></p>

 Is now a great time to sell?
 Are you a seller trying to time the market perfectly?
 Honestly, it’s impossible to time the market just right.
-Most of my clients who have timed the market perfectly, it was simply luck.&nbsp;
+For most of my clients who have timed the market perfectly, it was simply luck.&nbsp;

 As we approach the holidays, clients say they’re a bit concerned: Thanksgiving is around the corner, Christmas is coming up, New Year’s, elections, and so on.
 They ask, “Do you think we should wait until next year?
 Do you think we’ll be able to get more for our home?”
 I tell everyone the same thing: I don’t have a crystal ball.
 All I can do is provide the best guidance based on the market now, present my estimations of what’s going to happen, and what I’m seeing in the market place, but it’s never a guarantee.&nbsp;

 I have five reasons why **selling now is potentially better than selling in the future.** It’s a wonderful time to sell right now.
 However, remember: This is your home, you don’t have to sell it, you don’t have to accept any offer.
 Even if an offer comes in at full price, you don’t ever have to accept it.
-So, let’s do what we need to do to prepare the home and if we get an awesome price when we list it, then great, you were able to fulfill your goals now.
-If for some reason we can’t get an awesome price for your home, we’ll try again in the new year, but at least you gave it a try and there’s no regrets.&nbsp;
+So, let’s do what we need to do to prepare the home, and if we get an awesome price when we list it, then great—you were able to fulfill your goals.
+If for some reason we can’t get an awesome price for your home, we’ll try again in the new year, but at least you gave it a try and there are no regrets.&nbsp;

 {% include pullquote.html %}